-6.2.1 Digital Materials:
+6.2.1 Digital Materials

-- Website: A project-related website will be maintained on a regular basis with the most up-todate construction information.
+- Website: A project-related website will be maintained on a regular basis with the most up-to-date construction information.
 The website will have a page dedicated to construction and will include information on how the public can submit an email or call the project team.
-The website will link to some materials that are translated into Spanish, Vietnamese and Khmer. - Email updates: The project team will distribute email updates on a regular basis (likely monthly) to provide progress updates on the construction.
-The email updates will include construction progress and milestones, clear descriptions of the cleanup activities and their possible impacts.
-The email updates will also include information on how the public can submit questions and concerns during construction to the project team. - Hotline: A phone number will be made public for community members to share questions and concerns about construction.
-The hotline number will be displayed on construction notices, the website and project email updates. - Email inbox: An email address will be made public for community members to share questions and concerns about construction.
-A project team member will respond to all emails. - Social media: As relevant and necessary, the project team will use social media platforms to share project updates and upcoming outreach opportunities with the community.
+The website will link to some materials that are translated into Spanish, Vietnamese, and Khmer. - Email updates: The project team will distribute email updates on a regular basis (likely monthly) to provide progress updates on the construction.
+The email updates will include construction progress and milestones and clear descriptions of the cleanup activities and their possible impacts.
+The email updates will also include information on how the public can submit questions and concerns during construction to the project team and how we are addressing general feedback or concerns from the community. - Hotline: A phone number will be made public for community members to share questions and concerns about construction.
+The hotline number will be displayed on construction notices, the website, and project email updates.
+This hotline will be managed during construction work hours.
+Callers can leave a voicemail outside of the standard construction operating hours. - Email inbox: An email address will be made public for community members to share questions and concerns about construction.
+A project team member will respond to all emails.

-• Ethnic media: As relevant and necessary, the team may coordinate with ethnic media during construction to share information about major milestones and/or significant impacts that need to be broadly shared.
+- Social media: As relevant and necessary, the project team will use social media platforms to share project updates and upcoming outreach opportunities with the community. - Multicultural media: As relevant and necessary, the team may coordinate with multicultural media during construction to share information about major milestones and/or significant impacts that need to be broadly shared.

-6.2.2 Physical Materials:
+6.2.2 Physical Materials

-- Notifications, door hangers and flyers: When appropriate, the project team will develop plain-language notifications and flyers to reach the community as a notice of upcoming construction impacts.
+- Notifications, door hangers, and flyers: When appropriate, the project team will develop plain-language notifications and flyers to reach the community as a notice of upcoming construction impacts.
 These resources are intended to be used for specific audiences on an as-needed basis.
 For example, they may be used if the project team anticipates upcoming temporary impacts that affect people living directly on the shoreline or waterway (e.g., liveaboards).
-Materials would include translations of Spanish, Khmer and Vietnamese. - Educational signage at select public access points: The project team will develop and post educational signage about active construction at public access locations that may be impacted by construction in the upper reach or where construction activities are most visible.
-The signage could include a QR code to direct people to the project website.
-Signage would include translations of Spanish, Khmer and Vietnamese.
+Materials would include translations into Spanish, Khmer, and Vietnamese. - Educational signage at select public access points: The project team will develop and post educational signage about active construction at select public access locations that may be impacted by construction in the upper reach or where construction activities are most visible.
+The signage will include a QR code to direct people to the project website.
+Signage would include translations of Spanish, Khmer, and Vietnamese.

-6.2.3 Activities:
+6.2.3 Activities